rbuckley-git/AdventOfCode2023/.swm/advent-of-code-diaries.oltj694u.sw.md

 ---
 title: Advent of Code diaries
 ---
+These are a summary of my notes from 2023 AoC challenge.
+Nice to get some quick wins in.
+Eventually ran out of time and energy for the late nights these challenges involve for me.
+I might try to catch up with a few puzzles&nbsp;

 ## Day 1

 Tricky part 2.
 Needed to scan for numbers in words from the end of the string toward the start as the search and replace approach did not work.